 17. The Good News About Stress and Illness

-Most people believe the connection between stress and illness works roughly as follows: Stress physically wears us down, diminishing our resistance to disease-causing microorganisms or causing us pain, such as headaches, from muscle tension.
+Most people believe that the connection between stress and illness works roughly in the following manner: Stress physically wears us down, thereby diminishing our resistance to disease-causing microorganisms or causing us pain, such as headaches, from muscle tension.

-Graf Stress Management takes a more comprehensive view both of stress and the mechanism by which it causes illness.
-First of all, the Graf framework sees problem-causing stress as more than the pressures of daily life.
+Graf Stress Management takes a more comprehensive view of both stress and the mechanism by which it causes illness.
+First of all, the Graf framework sees problem-causing stress as more than simply the pressures of daily life.
 Rather, the most debilitating stress is related to negative thoughts and feelings– guilt, hurt, resentment, low self-esteem, and so forth — conscious as well as unconscious, from both past and present events.
-Indeed, it’s quite common to find today’s problems rooted in stress lingering from an earlier point in our life.
+Indeed, it’s common to find the roots of today’s problems in stress from an earlier point in time.

-As to the manner in which stress creates illness, Graf Stress Management’s paradigm is that illness is generally initiated by the intelligence to fulfill our subconscious needs in response to stress.
+As to the mechanism by which stress creates illness, Graf Stress Management’s paradigm regards illness as generally initiated by the intelligence to fulfill our subconscious needs caused by stress.
 These needs fall into three categories: 1) escapes from situations we can’t cope with; 2) justifications or manifestations of negative beliefs and feelings, and 3) punishments of ourselves or others.

 Stress-induced illnesses can range from minor bugs to life-threatening ailments.
 Indeed, it appears that the entire range of physical, mental, and emotional maladies can result from stress.

 It’s tempting to dismiss this paradigm as simplistic or unscientific.
-I don’t blame anyone without first-hand experience in Graf Stress Management for feeling this way.
-But our experience has shown these principles to work in thousands of clients over a thirty-five year span — even if we don’t know precisely how.
+I don’t blame anyone for feeling this way without first-hand experience in Graf Stress Management.
+But experience has shown these principles to work in thousands of clients over more than forty years, even if we don’t know precisely how.

-Uncertainty about how things work is accepted in medicine.
-I remember one woman who was incredulous when I described my view of the mechanism between stress and illness.
+Uncertainty about the way things work is accepted in medicine and the same latitude ought to be accorded Graf Stress Management.
+One woman, I recall, was incredulous when I described my view of the mechanism by which stress causes illness.
 “You don’t really believe that!” she exclaimed.
-But only minutes later she told me she’d just started a blood pressure medication which her doctor hoped could help even though “no one knows how it works.”
+But moments later she told me without batting an eye that she’d just begun a course of blood pressure medication which her doctor hoped would help, even though “no one knows how it works.”

 Some people take offense at the idea that we use illness for punishment, escape, or justification.
 They think I’m saying that it’s people’s own fault if they get sick; they could get well if they really wanted to.